-Every other day will be spent in the operating room, gaining experience in surgical management of diseases of the colon, rectum and anus.
-Minimally invasive surgery and enhanced recovery pathways are a significant part of the practice and trainees will gain significant experience in this approach.
+Every other day is spent in the operating room obtaining experience in surgical management of diseases of the colon, rectum and anus.
+Minimally invasive surgery and enhanced recovery pathways are a significant part of the practice and you gain significant experience with this approach.

 - An extensive schedule of optional didactic conferences in many surgical and medical subspecialties and basic sciences

-- An opportunity to spend one week in observation at St. Marks Hospital in London, England.
+- An opportunity to spend one week in observation at St. Mark's Hospital in London, England

-- Weekly Colon and Rectal Surgery educational conference.
+- Weekly colon and rectal surgery educational conference

-- Monthly journal club hosted by each faculty member.
+- Monthly journal club hosted by each faculty member

 - Morbidity and mortality conference once every four weeks

 - Bimonthly combined Inflammatory Bowel Disease Conference and Colon and Rectal Surgery Conference